-I honestly have not looked at grain mills available on the market today, because the grain mills I have had for years is still in good condition.
-However, after searching around on the web, I have found several grains mills that look notable.
+I honestly have not looked at grain mills available on the market today, because the grain mill I have had for years is still in good condition.
+However, after searching around on the web, I have found several grain mills that look notable.
 On Amazon, I found a NutriMill that is very similar to the one I own.

 How to Use a Grain Mill

-On the NutriMill I own, there is a lid that goes on the very top of the grain mill that you can take off.
-Inside of the lid is a place where you can dump the grains.
-They will run through two holes at the bottom and into a bowl at the bottom of the NutriMill.
+On the NutriMill I own, there is a lid that goes on the very top, that you can take off.
+Inside is a place where you pour in the grains.
+They will flow down through two holes, and into a bowl at the bottom of the NutriMill.
 Simply use the handle to pull the bowl out from under the NutriMill, twist the lid, and there is flour inside.
-The two knobs on the front of the NutriMill allow you to choose the coarseness of the grains, and also how fast they will be ground.
+The two knobs on the front allow you to choose the coarseness of the flour, and also how fast the grains will be ground.

 The bottom knob controls the coarseness and the top knob controls the speed.